 Formula Breakdown:

-- OR(B5=”TV”,B5=”AC”) → checks whether any arguments are TRUE, and returns TRUE or FALSE.
-Returns FALSE only if all arguments are FALSE.
-Here, the functions check if the text in the B5 cell is TV or AC, if one of the conditions holds then the function returns TRUE.
+- OR(B5=”TV”,B5=”AC”) → checks whether the arguments are TRUE, and returns TRUE or FALSE.
+It returns FALSE if all arguments are FALSE.
+Here, the functions check if the text in B5 is TV or AC: if one of the conditions is met, the function returns TRUE.

 - Output → TRUE